MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddi8.md

 ## -description

-The AcxObjectBagAddI8 function adds a unicode string to an existing, intialized AcxObjectBag.
+The AcxObjectBagAddI8 function adds a I8 data to an existing, intialized AcxObjectBag.

 ## -parameters